EC-Release/sdk/userguide.md

 ### Introduction

 Enterprise Connect (EC) is a micro service offered as part of the Predix environment.
 It acts as a middleware to connect and transfer data between two discrete networks.
 Though the Enterprise Connect service is offered as part of Predix, it can connect any two independent networks.
-Therefore, it can even be used in a different environment such as Amazon Web Services (AWS).
+Therefore, it can even be used in a different environment, such as Amazon Web Services (AWS).

 ### What is Enterprise Connect?